Designing for disaster recovery with ExpressRoute private peering

 Let's consider the example network illustrated in the following diagram.
 In the example, geo-redundant ExpressRoute connectivity is established between a Contoso's on-premises location and Contoso's VNet in an Azure region.
 In the diagram, solid blue line indicates preferred path (via ExpressRoute 1) and the dotted one represents stand-by path (via ExpressRoute 2).

-By default, if you advertise routes identically over all the ExpressRoute paths, Azure will load-balance on-premises bound traffic across all the ExpressRoute paths using Equal-cost multi-path (ECMP) routing.
+By default, if you advertise routes identically over all the ExpressRoute paths, Azure load-balances on-premises bound traffic across all the ExpressRoute paths using Equal-cost multi-path (ECMP) routing.

 However, with the geo-redundant ExpressRoute circuits we need to take into consideration different network performances with different network paths (particularly for network latency).
 To get more consistent network performance during normal operation, you may want to prefer the ExpressRoute circuit that offers the minimal latency.